wazuh/wazuh-documentation/source/cloud-service/your-environment/settings.rst

 The environment will be configured with the `limits eps option <https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/global.html#limits>`_ using the following parameters:

 - timeframe = 1 seconds
-- maximum = Data ingestion rate setting / number of server nodes
+- maximum = Average/Peak EPS setting / number of server nodes

 The number of server nodes is automatically determined by the cloud service based on the workload.
-For instance, if the Data ingestion rate setting is 900 EPS and there is a cluster of 2 nodes at the current time, each node can process up to 450 events per second.
+For instance, if the Average/Peak EPS setting is 900 EPS and there is a cluster of 2 nodes at the current time, each node can process up to 450 events per second.

 .. _cloud_settings_adjust:

 Adjusting environment settings
 ------------------------------

 Managing your environment settings is crucial to meeting your evolving needs and optimizing the performance of your cloud environment.
-While some settings can be determined upfront, such as the number of active agents, indexed data time, archived data, and support type, it's important to note that these requirements may change over time.
+While some settings can be determined upfront, such as the number of active agents, indexed data retention, archived data, and support plan, it's important to note that these requirements may change over time.

 Additionally, advanced settings may be more challenging to determine in advance.
 While the interface provides recommendations based on our experience, your specific workload may differ.
 That's why we highly recommend deploying, monitoring, and adjusting the settings as needed to align with your evolving requirements.